-Request more information about programs at Liberty University by clicking on the links below:
+Get more information about Liberty University by clicking links below:

 Liberty University is the largest Evangelical Christian University in the world.
 Dr. Jerry Falwell, Sr. founded Liberty University in 1971 as a religious co-educational institution with a mission to train and develop young Champions for Christ with the values, knowledge and skills needed to impact the future.
 Located on a 6,000-acre campus in Lynchburg, Virginia, this private college offers more than 60 accredited programs of study.